-Nowadays it is rare to find a modern house where no dishwasher is installed.
-Indeed, they save a lot of time, effort and money, and it’s just much more convenient to throw dirty dishes in the car than to wash them yourself, and choosing a dishwasher can actually be much more valuable, as explained here.
+Nowadays, it is rare to find a modern house where no dishwasher is installed.
+Indeed, they save a lot of time, effort, and money, and it’s just much more convenient to throw dirty dishes in the car than to wash them yourself, and choosing a dishwasher can be much more valuable, as explained here.

-Dishwashers are usually supplied with their own manual, which specifically explains how to install the appliance and also provides information about the operation of the appliance and describes the specific features and functions of each model.
+Dishwashers are usually supplied with their manual, which explains explicitly how to install the appliance and also provides information about the operation of the device, and describes the specific features and functions of each model.

 This article provides step-by-step instructions on how to install the dishwasher correctly.
 Although some dishwashers may vary slightly, this general guide should apply to most standard dishwashers.

-1. First read the instruction manual for dishwasher number.
+1. First, read the instruction manual for the dishwasher number.

-Before installing the dishwasher, it is important to read the user manual, installation manual and all other documents supplied with the dishwasher.
-You can get to know the dishwasher and learn how to install it and if there are special instructions for your specific model.
+Before installing the dishwasher, it is essential to read the user manual, installation manual, and other documents supplied with the dishwasher.
+You can get to know the dishwasher and learn how to install it and special instructions for your specific model.

 2. Plan the location of the dishwasher

-It is important that the dishwashers are in the kitchen, so that they have priority over the washing machine, which can be moved if necessary.
-Ideally, the dishwasher can be placed next to the washing machine so that the garbage/pump line can be separated, but it all depends on the equipment in your house/kitchen.
+The dishwashers must be in the kitchen to prioritize the washing machine, which can be moved if necessary.
+Ideally, the dishwasher can be placed next to the washing machine to separate the garbage/pump line, but it all depends on the equipment in your house/kitchen.

 3. Positioning and measurement of electricity and water transmission lines

-To ensure that everything is connected properly and efficiently, it is advisable to measure and glue the tubes so that they are securely fastened.
+To ensure that everything is connected correctly and efficiently, it is advisable to measure and glue the tubes to fasten securely.
 To do this, you need to find two paths, one front and one back, which are under the dishwasher.

 It is assumed that they prevent copper pipes and electrical cables from obstructing the engine.
 It is then advisable to measure the distance between these tracks and the sides of the dishwasher, indicating which side is in front of the copper tube and which side is in front of the metal wiring, before sticking them both together so that they follow the correct tracks.